Exact Clustering in Tensor Block Model: Statistical Optimality and Computational Limit: Introduction

-Apart from the newly proposed algorithm, we discover an intriguing interplay between statistical optimality and computational efficiency of high-order clustering in tensor block model and give it a complete characterization.
-Specifically, we introduce a signal-to-noise ratio (SNR) for block models which quantifies the minimum gaps between block means (see formal definition in Section \ref{sec:theory-assumption}).
+Apart from the newly proposed algorithm, we discover an intriguing interplay between statistical optimality and computational efficiency of high-order clustering in tensor block model.
+Specifically, we introduce a notion of signal-to-noise ratio (SNR) for tensor block model that quantifies the minimum gaps between block means (see formal definition in Section \ref{sec:theory-assumption}) over the noise level.
 This notion completely characterizes the hardness of the high-order clustering in tensor block model.
-Our main theoretical results can be informally summarized as follows. \begin{Theorem}[Informal results] Consider the high-order clustering on an order-$d$ dimensional-$p$ tensor under the tensor block model (see \eqref{eq:model-tensor} in Section \ref{sec:TBM}). \begin{itemize} \item When $\SNR \gg p^{-d/2}$, the proposed HLloyd + HSC algorithm performs exact clustering (Theorem \ref{thm:HLloyd}); \item When $\SNR \ll p^{-(d-1)}$, no algorithm can achieve exact clustering (Theorem \ref{thm:mcr-lower-bound}); \item When $p^{-(d-1)} \ll \SNR \ll p^{-d/2}$, MLE achieves exact clustering at the cost of being computationally intractable; and no polynomial-time algorithm can achieve exact clustering under a computational hardness assumption for hypergraphic planted clique detection (Theorem \ref{thm:computational-lower-bound}). \end{itemize} Here, the exact clustering means the clustering labels are precisely recovered with high probability. \end{Theorem} Figure~\ref{fig:phase-transition} summarizes our results on phase transition with respect to different SNR regions of high-order clustering in tensor block model.
-In the strong SNR region A ($\text{SNR} \gg p^{-d/2}$), we first prove that the combination of HSC and HLloyd achieves exact clustering in polynomial time.
-In this setting, we also prove that the estimation error bound of the target tensor is free of the tensor dimension (Theorem \ref{thm:tensor-est-hp}), which is distinct from the tensor estimation error bounds in the literature under the continuous low-rank structure (see Remark \ref{rmk: dimension free tensor est}).
-In the weak SNR region B ($\text{SNR} \ll p^{-(d-1)}$), we develop a minimax lower bound to show that no algorithm succeeds in high-order clustering for tensor block model.
-In the modest SNR region C ($p^{-{(d-1)}}\ll \text{SNR} \ll p^{-d/2}$), we show that the problem is statistical possible while computational infeasible.
-That is, computing any estimate that achieves exact clustering is as hard as solving a version hypergraphic planted clique detection problem which is conjectured to be polynomial-time unsolvable (see more in Section \ref{sec:comp-limits}).
-Note that the former two SNR regions apply to matrix biclustering $(d=2)$ while the latter statistical-computational gap region only exists for high-order tensors with $d\geq 3$.
-To the best of our knowledge, this is the first result that fully establishes both of the statistical and computational limits for high-order clustering in tensor block model.
+Our main phase transition results can be informally summarized as follows. \begin{Theorem}[Informal results] Consider the high-order clustering on an order-$d$ dimension-$p$ tensor under the Gaussian tensor block model (see \eqref{eq:model-tensor} in Section \ref{sec:TBM}).
+Suppose $\SNR = p^\gamma$ and $p \to \infty$. \begin{itemize} \item When $\gamma > -d/2$, the proposed HLloyd + HSC algorithm performs exact clustering (Theorem \ref{coro:exact-recovery}); \item When $\gamma < -(d-1)$, no algorithm can achieve exact clustering (Theorem \ref{thm:mcr-lower-bound}); \item When $-(d-1) < \gamma < -d/2$, MLE achieves exact clustering at the cost of being computationally intractable; and no polynomial-time algorithm can achieve exact clustering under a computational hardness assumption for hypergraphic planted clique detection (Theorem \ref{thm:computational-lower-bound}). \end{itemize} Here, the exact clustering means that the clustering labels are precisely recovered with high probability. \end{Theorem} Figure~\ref{fig:phase-transition} summarizes the phase transitions in high-order clustering under the tensor block model.
+In the strong SNR region A ({$\SNR = p^\gamma$, $\gamma > -d/2$}), we prove that the combination of HSC and HLloyd achieves exact clustering in polynomial time.
+We find that the estimation error bound of the target tensor is free of the tensor dimension (Theorem \ref{thm:tensor-est-hp}), which is distinct from the tensor estimation error bounds in the literature under the continuous low-rank structure (see Remark \ref{rmk: dimension free tensor est}).
+In the weak SNR region B ($\gamma < -(d-1)$), we develop a minimax lower bound to show that no algorithm succeeds in high-order clustering for tensor block model.
+In the modest SNR region C ($-(d-1) < \gamma < -d/2$), we show that the problem is statistically possible while computationally infeasible.
+That is, computing any estimate that achieves exact clustering is as hard as solving a version hypergraphic planted clique detection problem which is conjectured to be polynomial-time unsolvable (see details in Section \ref{sec:comp-limits}).
+Note that the former two SNR regions apply to matrix biclustering $(d=2)$ while the latter statistical-computational gap region exists only for high-order tensors with $d\geq 3$.
+To the best of our knowledge, we are among the first to establish both of the statistical and computational limits for high-order clustering in tensor block models.